Kia Cadenza Insurance Rates

 Wyoming | $1,088 | -$130 | -10.7% |

-Choosing high deductibles could cut prices by as much as $400 annually, while increasing your policy's liability limits will push prices upward.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $414 more per year.
+Choosing high deductibles could save up to $400 every year, while increasing your policy's liability limits will increase rates.
+Switching from a 50/100 limit to a 250/500 limit will raise rates by up to $414 more per year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |